1) Hello Jonathan, nice of you to join us! First things first, introduce yourself to the people who haven't heard of you before?

 7) After the release of Battle Probe you started your own company "New Dimensions" and created the shooter "Alphamax".
 You were just 16 years old.
 Could you tell us a bit more about this change in your career?

-New Dimensions was my own company, I set it up together with the graphics artist, Rob Shettle, from "Capitol Software", we worked together on Battle Probe when I was working for Capitol Software.
+New Dimensions was my own company, that I set up together with the graphics artist, Rob Shettle, from "Capitol Software", we worked together on Battle Probe when I was working for Capitol Software.
 Rob and I were not very happy at Capitol Software, for "Battle Probe", I received an Amiga 500 and no money, so we decided after a time to go it alone and set up our own company.
-My father also had his own company designing Printed Circuit Boards, he offered us a room at his offices free of charge for a 1/3 share of the company, which we accepted.
+My father also had his own company designing PCBs (Printed Circuit Boards), he offered us a room at his offices free of charge for a 1/3 share of the company, which we accepted.
 We distributed "Alphamax" through contacts that Rob and I had made over the time we had at Capitol Software.

 8) Sounds impressive.
 Your third game "Bootiful Babe" uses the same engine as "Alphamax", yet it looks a lot more professional.
-Was there a lot altered ?
+Was there a lot altered?

-Bootiful babe was basically Alphamax with less bugs and better alien routines, if only I knew then what I know now, it would have been so much better.
+Bootiful Babe was basically Alphamax with less bugs and better alien routines!
+If only I knew then what I know now, it would have been so much better.
 To be honest I don't think that too much was changed, it was mostly reworking the graphics, but Rob did most of that.

 9) "Bootiful Babe" really is a misleading title, you know!
 Most people are expecting a really different kind of game :-) Did you do this on purpose?
 A little joke?
 A marketing stunt perhaps?

-"Bootiful Babe", I think that it was my fathers idea, he was actually a very good salesman when it came to software!
+"Bootiful Babe", I think that it was my father's idea, he was actually a very good salesman when it came to software!
 So yes...
 A marketing stunt you could call it!